RakhithJK/dbeaver-cloudbeaver-wiki/Authentication-methods.md

 ### Local access
 It is the local name/password based authentication.
 The administrator has to create users in the Administration and grant them a role which will define users’ permissions (more information about users can be found at [Users](https://github.com/dbeaver/cloudbeaver/wiki/Users) article).

+### Reverse proxy access
+Authentication based on headers of the HTTP request (more information about this authentication method can be found at [Reverse proxy header authentication](https://github.com/dbeaver/cloudbeaver/wiki/Reverse-proxy-header-authentication) article).

 ## CloudBeaver EE
 CloudBeaver Enterprise Edition also supports AWS IAM and SAML authentication methods.